South Korea test-fires missile that can strike all of the North

-President Park Geun-hye made a rare visit to a missile base on the west coast to watch the launch of the guided missile, which will be a key part of the South’s defense against its neighbor’s nuclear and missile threat, her office said.
+President Park Geun-hye made a rare visit to a missile base on the west coast to watch the launch of the guided missile, which will be a key part of the South’s defence against its neighbour’s nuclear and missile threat, her office said.

 “The test demonstrated improved ballistic missile capability that can strike all parts of North Korea swiftly, and with precision, in the event of armed aggression or provocation,” the presidential Blue House said in a statement.